JanWood2013/JanEngineering/README.md

 and here I share you what I am doing for it!
 🔗GitHub: https://github.com/JanWood2013

+**Sprint Qualli**
+//03.07.2026, 2:24pm//
+Today is a special event in F1!
+The sprint qualli for Silverstone sprint tomorrow! 🏎️🇬🇧

 **🎓School for F1**
 //01.07.2026, 3:18pm//
 I got the last classtest in **🔢Math** for this school year and **scored 27 of 28** points!
 This is a **1+** and the **best grade** in Germany!